-When cancer patients and their families shift the focus to comfort care, Crossroads Hospice & Palliative Care is available to provide expert care and support the “whole patient “ support in the location of the patient’s choice including their home, assisted living facilities, and in-patient inpatient units.
+When cancer patients and their families shift the focus to comfort care, Crossroads Hospice & Palliative Care is available to provide expert care and whole patient support in the location of the patient’s choice including their home, assisted living facilities, and in-patient units.

-Beginning the hospice conversation early allows you to have the time you need to explore all your options and have all your questions answered before a crisis occurs.
-Crossroads Hospice & Palliative Care can meet with patients and their families at the location of your choice at any time, 24 hours a day, seven days a week, 365 days a year.
+It’s important that you start the hospice conversation as early as possible.
+This affords you the time to explore all available options and to gather what information you may need before a crisis occurs.
+Crossroads Hospice & Palliative Care can meet with patients and their families at the location of your choice at any time, any hour, and any day.

 If you have questions, or if you believe a patient meets the above hospice cancer criteria, please contact us at 888-564-3405 for a hospice consultation.